iamleot/imglocate/README.md

   -f          force regen of already existent annotations -s          only print annotations (do not write them)
 ```

+The following global options are supported:

+ - `-f` always do the object detection (also if there are annotations with
+   an `mtime` newer than the image)
+ - `-s` do not write any annotations file, print the annotations to the
+   standard output

+### search

+`search` subcommand, given one or more `image` that were previously
+annotated via `imglocate annotate`, search if label `label` print all
+the resulting images containing the label to the standard output.

 ```
 % imglocate search -h